 Short Postmortem: Playtesting was super crucial for this game.
 It’s a puzzle- and skill-based design, so tuning was essential, and I’m very glad that we were able to test the game with our friends and polish it to a fine sheen.
 I’m also glad that I limited the scope of the art severely - it’s cohesive while retaining charm and character that helps set it apart in a flood of Ludum Dare submissions.
 If I could change one thing it would probably be to fix some of the mouse controls, and to try to test with a wider gamut of people - some found the mouse controls to be buggy or unintuitive, which our test group of mostly gamers was able to get past more easily.

-A short Metroidvania-type game I put together on really outdated hardware in high school; simple platforming physics and basic AI.
+A short Metroidvania-type game I put together on really outdated hardware (shoutout to my Dell Latitude laptop from 2007) in high school; simple platforming physics and basic AI.
 About 20 minutes of gameplay total!

 Short Postmortem: The engine I wrote for this game is pretty bad.
 It’s all very hacked together in a way that having a really open framework and a dynamic language permits, so I blamed most of my bad design choices on the flexibility of Lua and LOVE2D.
 It was definitely part of the issue, but I also had minimal experience making game engines.
 This ended up sending me down a rabbit hole of making game engine experiment after game engine experiement in various languages, and was overall a positive thing for me that might not have happened without this game.